Api-Nasa/React-Web/README.md

-## Hooks and technologies used in React Bundle
+## Hooks and technologies used in this React Bundle

 - Hooks used:  `usestate`, `usereducer`, `useref`, `useeffects`,